Grant Wahl: Awards and recognition

 On January 25, 2023, the National Soccer Hall of Fame announced that Wahl would be posthumously awarded their Colin Jose Media Award, which honors media members who have made significant contributions to soccer in the United States.
 Wahl was formally honored at the Hall's May 6, 2023 induction ceremony, with Wahl's wife, Céline Gounder, and his brother, Eric Wahl, accepting the media award on his behalf.

 Also on January 25, the United States Soccer Federation announced that for that evening's friendly match between the U.S. Men's National Team and Serbia at Los Angeles' BMO Stadium, a press box seat would be left open in Wahl's memory, decorated with his framed photo, flowers, and a USMNT jersey bearing his last name.
-The federation will honor Wahl in this manner at every home match involving the U.S. men's or women's teams through the 2026 FIFA World Cup, an event the U.S. will co-host with Canada and Mexico.
+The federation would honor Wahl in this manner at every home match involving the U.S. men's or women's teams through the 2026 FIFA World Cup, an event the U.S. is co-hosting with Canada and Mexico.
 Major League Soccer also reserved an empty press box seat for Wahl at each match of the league's 2023 season opening weekend.

 The press box at CPKC Stadium, the soccer-specific home for National Women's Soccer League team Kansas City Current, was dedicated to Wahl in November 2023.

 The fourth episode of Season 3 of the Apple TV+ series Ted Lasso was dedicated to the memory of Wahl, who was a fan of the show and fielded questions from its writers concerning a storyline in which journalist Trent Crimm (James Lance) writes a book about Zava's (Maximilian Osinski) arrival at AFC Richmond, the team depicted in the series.
 Another nod to Wahl in the same episode finds Coach Beard (Brendan Hunt) carrying Wahl's book The Beckham Experiment in one scene.